-ERAMET is positioned on promising markets to meet the needs of the modern world.
-Supported by its mining and metallurgical skills, the Group has extended its activities beyond the beneficiation of nickel and manganese.
-ERAMET now markets cobalt, titanium and zirconium-based products, while it is studying new activities centred on lithium.
+ERAMET aims to position itself on promising markets to meet the needs of the modern world.
+Supported by its mining and metallurgical skills, the Group seeks to extend its activities beyond the beneficiation of nickel and manganese, notably in titanium and zirconium-based products but also in metals linked to the energy transition.

 ERAMET is active in a metal with high growth potential: lithium.
 Since 2010, its subsidiary ERAMINE SUDAMERICA has been testing the feasibility of producing battery-quality lithium carbonate from brine from Argentina’s salt flats.
 The salt will be used to make cathodes and phone, computer and electric car batteries.
 A fast-growing market.

 At the end of 2016, ERAMET Research conducted a pre-industrial pilot programme on the downstream part of the process for extracting lithium from the Argentinean deposit, following a similar programme on the upstream stages.
 In parallel, the prefeasibility study was carried out by ERAMET Ingénierie and an Argentinean firm.
 Following tests to check the industrial process was repeatable, the project is set to enter its final development phase, the feasibility study, prior to industrialisation.

 TiZir Ltd is a 50/50 joint venture by ERAMET and its Australian partner Mineral Deposits Limited.